DNauhwar/CreditCardFraudDetection/README.md

 # CreditCardFraudDetection

-Fraud Detection Model
-This repository contains a machine learning model developed to determine whether a transaction is fraudulent.
+A machine learning model developed to determine whether a transaction is fraudulent.
 The model leverages a Decision Tree algorithm combined with under-sampling techniques to handle class imbalance and improve accuracy.